 Some tourists also tend to spend more on amenities.
 Even birders, who may appear to need nothing more than a pair of binoculars, a chewed pencil and a notebook, spend more than other types of tourists.
-They like to sleep in higher class hotels and tend to spend more on meals.
 This is due, in part, to the type of recreation, as well as the type of individual who engages in that sport.
 In addition, they tend to stay in bed and breakfast inns (which cost more and generate more revenue in taxes than budget inns) and eat out at finer restaurants (e.g. a nice bistro, not fast food), which results in higher bills and greater tax revenue per person.
 They will also buy better binoculars, more bird guides and more expensive scopes.
 Those sales add up.
 Similarly, heritage tourists, those who like history and culture as part of their tourism experience, spend, on average, two and half times more per person than all other types of tourists (Thomas Jefferson Planning District Heritage Tourism Project).
 However, they also are choosy about the areas they visit - therefore protecting scenic vistas, conserving viewsheds along scenic roadways and preventing the encroachment of development into historic landscapes are important to lure them and keep them visiting as long as possible.
 They will not want to travel through multiple blighted areas simply to reach a historic site.